-Buick Model 60 is also called the Special 60 or just the Buick Bug in the automotive industry.
+Buick Model 60 is also called the Special 60 or the Buick Bug in the automotive industry.
 This car was produced in a record three weeks and had a 622 ci 4-cylinder with independent braking systems and a cowl.
 The body of the Buick Bug was quite imposing.
 Nonetheless, unlike the Model 10 Racer that was clocking an average 53 mph during its races, the Bugs could only manage 110mph.
-It was also a difficult car to handle with drivers being forced to manually operate the pumps that deliver pressurized oil and gas to the engine.
+It was also a difficult car to handle with drivers being forced to manually operate the pumps that deliver pressurised oil and gas to the engine.
 The side exhaust pipes were also a major fail as they billowed smoke right into the drivers’ faces.
 In spite of all these shortcomings and poor performance, Burman managed to break some major records with this race car.

 The 1936 Buick Century

 The 1936 Buick Century was named century because it was the first Buick passenger car to pass the 100mph mark.
-It replaced the Series 60 and was redesigned to bear the stylish Art deco design coupled with the then new 320ci inline-eight engine from “Dynaflash 8” that produced 120hp.
+It replaced the Series 60 and was redesigned to bear the stylish art deco design coupled with the then new 320ci inline-eight engine from “Dynaflash 8” that produced 120hp.
 With all these features, Century quickly gained popularity as the fastest Buick of its era.